The Hoosiers: 2011–2013: Bumpy Ride

-Crab Race
+2013–2023: The News From Nowhere, The Secret Service and Confidence

 On 17 September 2013, the Hoosiers sent an email out to their fans announcing the planned release of their new album The News from Nowhere.
 The news was accompanied by the release of the first single from this album, "Somewhere in the Distance", a few weeks later.
 The band asked fans to pre-order the album.
 They also gave fans the chance to appear in their "Somewhere in the Distance" video and visit the recording studio.

 The album was released on 14 April 2014 under the record label 'Crab Race' and was made available on iTunes, Google Play, as well as streaming services such as Spotify.
-Shortly after the release of the album the band embarked on a UK wide tour in the summer of 2014.
-This tour would be their last with founding bassist Martin Skarendahl who left the band amicably to pursue new projects.
+Shortly after the release of the album the band embarked on a UK-wide tour in the summer of 2014.
+This tour would be their last with founding bassist Martin Skarendahl who left the band in July 2015, in what was described by the remaining members as "one of the most amicable decisions in music history".

 After the departure of Skarendahl, the band began work on their fourth studio album titled The Secret Service.
-Like News from Nowhere, the band asked fans to pre-order the album and offered a similar incentive system to help with the production of new music.
+Like The News from Nowhere, the band asked fans to pre-order the album and offered a similar incentive system to help with the production of new music.
 On 9 October 2015, the album was released, preceded by the EPs The Wheels Fell Off and Up to No Good.
 The band followed up the album with two live albums; one with recordings taken from a performance at the London Islington Academy from the 'Tour from Nowhere' in May 2014, and the other was titled Acoustic Songs in a Church which included 12 tracks from across the band's four albums to date, each song recorded in one take on a single day in February 2014.
 As both albums were recorded in 2014 before Martin's departure, they are the last albums to feature the full line-up of the Hoosiers to date.

 After finishing their tour in 2016, it was announced that Swallow would be leaving the band.

+On 15 September 2023 they released their fifth studio album Confidence.

+During the summer of 2024 The Hoosiers supported bands McFly and Madness at select UK dates.